-Brown University’s Office of Research Integrity (ORI) administers and manages the COI review process.
+Brown University’s Office of Research Integrity (ORI) administers and manages the COI review process for faculty and researchers.
 ORI, in collaboration with the University's Conflict of Interest Review Board (COIRB):

-- Reviews all Annual COI Assurance and COI Reporting Forms that are submitted through the University's electronic COI disclosure system.
+- Reviews all COI Reporting Forms that are submitted through the University's electronic COI disclosure system.

-- Conducts a COI review for any Investigator on a funded research project.
+- Conducts a COI review for any Investigator on a research project that is administered through Brown.

-- Conducts a COI review of related financial interests identified via an IRB submission and provides a recommendation to the IRB regarding disclosures to human research participants.
+- Conducts a COI review of related financial interests identified via a protocol submission to the IRB and provides a recommendation to the IRB regarding disclosures to human research participants.

-The COIRB meets monthly during the academic year to identify real or potential financial conflicts of interests (FCOIs) with research, teaching, and other scholarly activities.
+The COIRB meets monthly during the academic year to identify financial conflicts of interests (FCOIs) with research, teaching, and other scholarly activities.
 The COIRB makes recommendations to the Vice President for Research regarding the elimination, reduction, or management of identified FCOIs, and monitors implementation of any management plan.
-The COI Review Board is comprised of faculty from a broad range of departments and OVPR staff.
+The COI Review Board is comprised of faculty from a broad range of departments.

 In cases where the COIRB recommends that the FCOI be managed, ORI, with guidance from the COIRB and the Vice President for Research, will develop and implement a FCOI management plan.
-The management plan lists required and recommended management measures that are designed to mitigate the conflict of interest.
+The management plan lists required and recommended management measures that are designed to mitigate the conflict of interest and reduce the potential for bias to affect the design, conduct, or reporting of the research.
 Possible measures include, but are not limited to:

 disclosure of the financial interest in publications/presentations;